riceballthief/bigdata/commands.md

 - good --> continue doing this good thing that you're doing
 - come'ere --> get over here
 - kiss --> licks you in the face
+- chill out --> lays down on her side, head on the ground

 # Proposed Commands